soniah/blog/content/posts/2011-06-30-ruby-and-rails-time-date-datetime-tzinfo.md

 </p>

 <p style="padding-left: 30px;">
   Time has timezone capabilities built in.
 TZInfo has a different set of<br /> timezone capabilities and operates with Time objects, but seems to<br /> ignore their built-in timezone settings.
-I&#8217;m still not sure why.
+I'm still not sure why.
 </p>

  [1]: http://groups.google.com/group/rails-oceania/browse_thread/thread/6062f24822b3b3fc/981124480429da9f?lnk=gst&q=Re%3A+Ruby%3A+the+non-awesome+parts#981124480429da9f